d-cook/Interact/README.md

 **Here's how it works:**

-Program entities are displayed as objects in a UI, and are created, modified, composed, and executed via drag-and-drop (dnd) interactions.
-Drag multiple values onto a function, and the evaluated result pops out as another visual entity.
+Program entities (numbers, text, lists, operations, etc.) are displayed as visual entities that can be created & modified interactively.
+Some operations (e.g. creating a new value, or inserting into a list) can be done by typing or drag-and-drop; and others by dragging values onto an "operation" entity, with the result of the operation (if there be any) appearing as a new entity.

-All actions taken by the user are remembered, with full undo/redo support.
-The user can select from previous actions (or perform new actions) and box them into a repayable function.
-The actions can be reviewed and modified, and concrete values replaced with expressions or placeholders (see "Create by abstracting" in [Learnable Programming](http://worrydream.com/LearnableProgramming/)).
-The new function can then be used immediately.
+All the user's actions are recorded with full undo/redo support, and can be reviewed as a list.
+The user can extract previous actions from that list to create new "operation" entities.
+Parameters (arguments) can be added to the operation, and actions edited to use those parameters.
+This allows one to experiment by performing manual steps, and then "abstract" & generalize those steps into something repeatable (see "Create by abstracting" in [Learnable Programming](http://worrydream.com/LearnableProgramming/)).

-Functions keep track of their individual scopes and link to their parent's scopes, so nested functions can access entities in their parent (outer) contexts.
-Actions performed at the "top level" actually reside within a single top-level function with its own context.

-Undoing, Redoing, and editing actions allows the user to explore freely: Evaluate things in place and inspect the result to see what they'll do; hard-coded a value by performing actions to generate it, and then replacing those actions with the generated value.
-Even the act of changing history an undoable action.
+Eventually, all the "operations" that make this tool work, will be available within the tool itself.
+This will allow the tool itself to be modified tool from within (and on the fly) to become whatever tool (or work in whatever way) is best for any scenario.

 **Here are the mechanics that make it work:**